RESEARCH INTERESTS & NETWORK OF SCIENTISTS

 NEUROBIOLOGICAL CORRELATES OF MINORITY STRESS

 There is overwhelming evidence, now more than ever, that systemic discrimination negatively affects the physical and mental health of minority groups.
 Minority stress theory posits that societal stigma and marginalization compromises individual health through several psychosocial stress processes.
 These stressors are thought to be mediated through several shared pathways of PTSD and stress/trauma-related disorders, including: stress reactivity, avoidance, hypervigilance, disrupted attachment, self-awareness, social cognition, emotion dysregulation, and alterations in the sense-of-self.
 Indeed, these cognitive, affective, and behavioural minority stress processes are associated with mental health problems and several health-risk behaviours, one of many include increased prevalence of PTSD and suicidality.
-Our lab aims to better understand these underlying mechanisms on the neural level among racial, cultural and sexual minority (LGBTQ+) populations.
+Our lab aims to better understand these underlying mechanisms on the neural level among racial, ethnic, gender, and sexual minority (LGBTQ+) populations.